One of the principles of wealth is spending less than you earn.

 First you save, then you invest and over the years grow your asset base, then you move to the cash flow satge and live off your asset base of properties

-Best selling author Thomas C. Corley explains there are certain habits that are responsible for the accumulation of wealth over one’s lifetime.
+My good friend and best selling author Tom Corley explains there are certain habits that are responsible for the accumulation of wealth over one’s lifetime.

-He calls them Rich Habits (which happens to be the name of his book)
+He calls them Rich Habits (which happens to be the name of his best selling book.)

 One Rich Habit is spending less than you earn.